nickorfitelli/Smart-Home-Dashboard-Container/README.md

 ## User Stories
 :heavy_check_mark:-As a user, I want to be able to see all of my connected smart devices

-:exclamation:-As a user, I want to be able to add a new smart device
+:heavy_check_mark:-As a user, I want to be able to add a new smart device

 :exclamation:-As a user, I want to be able to edit a smart device